 Masters in Professional Nursing

-Launched in 2020, the School of Nursing and Midwifery is delighted to be able to offer an innovative programme in professional nursing aimed at existing graduates from other disciplines who want to move into a career in Nursing.
-This intensive practical and theoretical MSc programme will result in a registration with the NMC, as well as a Masters level qualification, helping graduates to quickly build a career path.
+The School of Nursing and Midwifery is delighted to be able to offer an innovative programme in professional nursing aimed at existing graduates from other disciplines who want to move into a career in Nursing.
+This intensive practical and theoretical MSc programme will result in a registration with the NMC (The Nursing and Midwifery Council) as well as a Masters level qualification, helping graduates to quickly build a career path.

 This programme is offered in all four fields: